Member | Established: 1995 | Associate since 2013

 Since IFRS and IFRS for SMEs are adopted in the jurisdiction, PACPA focuses on supporting its members with implementation.
 PACPA reports that it promotes the inclusion of standard-related topics in the initial professional development curriculum of universities and organizes workshops and other trainings on the standards in its annual continuing professional development program.

 PACPA also reports to publish guidance specifically related to adoption challenges and participates in sessions carried out by firms and other organizations.
 PACPA states that it notifies its members of all new and revised IFRS, and other pronouncements issued by the IASB via its website and magazine.
-To further support its members, PACPA indicates it provided its members with an Arabic version of the 2019 IFRS Handbook and maintains ongoing processes to provide updated translations in a timely manner.
+To further support its members, PACPA indicates it provided its members with an Arabic version of the 2023 IFRS Standards and maintains ongoing processes to provide updated translations in a timely manner.

 Lastly, PACPA participates in the international standard-setting process by providing comments in collaboration with the Board of Professional Auditing on exposure drafts issued by the IFRS Foundation.